heliotropical-gits/ThompsonTetrahedron-WebApp/README.md

 # Thompson Tetrahedron Web App
-This script builds and displays an interactive Thompson Tetrahedron you can use for studying / as a reference for dislocation slip systems in FCC crystals.
+This app builds and displays an interactive Thompson Tetrahedron you can use for studying / as a reference for dislocation slip systems in FCC crystals.

 Interactivity includes displaying specific slip system info on click, coordinate axis rotation, hiding and displaying specific features, and